No. 25 Arizona routs rival Arizona State 75-47

 The second half didn’t get any better for the Sun Devils.

-Early on, Green grabbed a rebound off a missed Arizona State free throw and scored on an uncontested dunk, sending the Sun Devils’ Hurley storming down his bench to find two replacement players.
+Early on, Josh Green grabbed a rebound off a missed Arizona State free throw and scored on an uncontested dunk, sending Sun Devils coach Bobby Hurley storming down his bench to find two replacement players.

 It didn’t do any good.
-Arizona kept its foot on the gas, stretching the lead to 20 and beyond.
+Arizona didn’t let up and kept stretching the lead.

 BIG PICTURE